-The castle has an extensive events calendar, which really enhances the experience and indeed our visit happily coincided with the medieval tournament weekend.
+The castle has an extensive events calendar, which really enhances the experience and our visit happily coincided with the medieval tournament weekend.
 This was a 15th Century Tournament where competitors used a variety of weapons to recreate very convincing tournament combat.
-The girls absolutely LOVED it.
-This entertained them for ages.
-We eventually peeled them away when there was a break and went into the castle for lunch.
-After lunch we headed to the keep, which was brilliant and offered fab views over the surrounding countryside.
-We then toured the rest of the castle and there was a lot to see in terms of rooms and artefacts.
-The only thing we missed out on, which is included in Gold PLUS, was a visit to the castle bedrooms.
-To be honest we’d seen loads already, so I think the additional rooms would have proved too much.
+The girls LOVED it.
+After lunch, which we had in the castle, we headed to the keep.
+This was brilliant and offered fab views over the surrounding countryside.
+We then toured the rest of the castle, which had a lot to see in terms of rooms and artefacts.

-Back outside and we watched some more of the medieval tournament at the girls’ request and headed over to falconry area; we didn’t see the actual display but the girls really loved looking at the birds.
+Back outside we watched some more of the medieval tournament and headed over to falconry area.
+We didn’t see the actual display but the girls really loved looking at the birds.
 The adults all had a go at the archery.
 I liked it rather too much!

 Alliums were in full bloom and just one of the attractions in the walled garden and the English Herbaceous borders were beautiful and in a natural style, which contrasted to the more tropical style of The Collector Earl’s Garden.

 The glass houses were very interesting too.
 We didn’t have time to visit the rose gardens and quite a few other outdoor parts.